matn7/CS-Notes/src/main/java/spring/SPRING-5.md

 ### Project Lombok Features

-- `@Getter` - Creates getter methods for all properties.
+- `@Getter:` Creates getter methods for all properties.
-- `@Setter` - Creates setter for all non-final properties.
+- `@Setter:` Creates setter for all non-final properties.
 - `@ToString`
-- `@EqualsAndHashCode`:
+- `@EqualsAndHashCode:`
     - Generates implementations of `equals(Object other)` and `hashCode()`.
     - By default will use all non-static, non-transient properties.
     - Can optionally exclude specific properties.
-- `@NoArgsConstructor`:
+- `@NoArgsConstructor:`
     - Generates no args constructor.
     - Will cause compiler error if there are final fields.
     - Can optionally force, which will initialize final fields with `0 / false / null`.
-- `@RequiredArgsConstructor`:
+- `@RequiredArgsConstructor:`
     - Generates a constructor for all fields that are final or marked `@NonNull`.
     - Constructor will throw a `NullPointerException` if any `@NonNull` fields are null.
-- `@AllArgsConstructor`:
+- `@AllArgsConstructor:`
     - Generates a constructor for all properties of class.
     - Any `@NotNull` properties will have null check.
-- `@Data`:
+- `@Data:`
     - Generates typical boilerplate code for POJOs.
     - Combines - `@Getter`, `@Setter`, `@ToString`, `@EqualsAndHashCode`, `@RequiredArgsConstructor`.
-    - No constructor is generated if constructors have been explicitly declared.
+    - No constructor generated if constructors have been explicitly declared.
-- `@Value`:
+- `@Value:`
     - The immutable variant of `@Data`.
-    - All fields are made private and final by default.
+    - All fields made private and final by default.
-- `@NonNull` - Set on parameter of method or constructor and a NullPointerException will be thrown if parameter is null.
+- `@NonNull:` Set on a parameter of method or constructor and a NullPointerException will be thrown if parameter is null.
 - `@Builder`:
     - Implements the **builder** pattern for object creation.
     - `Person.builder().name("Majki").city("LA").build();`
-- `@SneakyThrows` - Throw checked exceptions without declaring in calling method's throws clause.
+- `@SneakyThrows:` Throw checked exceptions without declaring in calling method's throws clause.
-- `@Synchronized` - A safer implementation of Java's synchronized.
+- `@Synchronized:` A safer implementation of Java's synchronized.
 - `@Getter(lazy = true)` - for expensive getters:
     - Will calculate value first time and cache.
-    - Additional gets will read from cache.
+    - Additional gets will read from a cache.
-- `@Log` - Creates a Java util logger.
+- `@Log:` Creates a Java util logger.
 - `@Slf4j`:
     - Creates a SLF4J logger.
     - Recommended - SLF4J is a generic logging facade.